JinYuanLi0012/jinyuanli0012.github.io/index.md

 ## About Me

 I am a final-year master's student at [Tianjin University](https://www.tju.edu.cn/english/index.htm), under the mentorship of Prof. [Gang Pan](https://gpantju.github.io/index/).
 Previously, I worked as a research intern at [Baidu](https://www.paddlepaddle.org.cn/en) and explored multimodal document understanding.
-My enthusiasm lies in exploring Natural Language Processing and Multimodal Learning and my recent endeavors revolve around unleashing the latent capabilities of vision-language models within intricate multimodal tasks.
+My enthusiasm lies in exploring Multimodal Learning, Vision and Language.
+And my recent endeavors revolve around unleashing the latent capabilities of vision-language models within intricate multimodal tasks.
 The ultimate goal of my research is to explore the multimodal system with higher levels of visual and language intelligence.

 I'm open to collaboration and discussions.
 Please feel free to contact me and explore possibilities together.